-Shoe Last Maker is a plugin for the commercial CAD software Rhino3D and can be downloaded here.
+Shoe Last Maker is a plugin for the commercial CAD software Rhino3D.
+It is currently freely available to customers who purchase a parametric template.
 The following is a guide to getting started using Shoe Last Maker.
 If you’re new to Rhino, you might watch this interface tutorial first, and try out their free trial.

 Installing the Plugin

 Once you have the rhp file, load it into Rhino either by dragging and dropping or by going to Tools/Options/Plug-ins/install.
 Note that you may need to set permissions on the plugin first.
 To do this, right click the rhp file, select properties, and there should be an option to grant permission to the plugin.
 It’s also sometimes necessary to make sure that the plugin is enabled in the plugin list.

 If you are just updating to the latest version, please see this page: Loading New Versions of Shoe Last Maker